Background pattern

 If you take more Procoralan than you should

-If you forgot to take Procoralan
+If you forget to take Procoralan

-The printed calendar on the blister pack containing the tablets will help you remember when you last took a Procoralan tablet.
+The calendar printed on the blister pack containing the tablets will help you remember when you last took a Procoralan tablet.

-If you interrupt treatment with Procoralan
+If you stop taking Procoralan

-Generally, treatment for angina or chronic heart failure is lifelong, so you should consult your doctor before stopping this medication.
+Generally, treatment for angina pectoris or chronic heart failure is lifelong, so you should consult your doctor before stopping this medication.

-If you have any other doubts about using this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medications, this medication can cause side effects, although not everyone gets them.

 Very common(may affect more than 1 in 10 people)